-Year 11 Curriculum
+Year 10 Curriculum

 At EPHS, we believe that students learn best when they study a broad, balanced and ambitious curriculum.
-All students in Year 11 study English Language, English Literature, Mathematics, Science (either for the combined GCSE qualification or as three qualifications in Biology, Chemistry and Physics) alongside core-PE and PSHCE.
+All students in Year 10 study English Language, English Literature, Mathematics, Science (either for the combined GCSE qualification or as three qualifications in Biology, Chemistry and Physics) alongside core-PE and PSHCE.
 In addition to these qualifications, students opted for additional subjects in the spring and summer terms of Year 9 in readiness for commencing their KS4 study in Year 10.
+Please note that most students in Year 10 and 11 study four additional options subjects.
+We hope that your child is enjoying their new courses of study.